bigdatamatta/gpuimlearn/README.md

 A software for imbalance data classification based on GPU. <br>
 It can provide high speed when you classify the multi-class imbalanced data. <br>

+This software was designed by Prof. Chongsheng ZHANG (chongsheng.zhang@yahoo.com), implemented by Mr. Shixin XU.

 ## Copyright

 This software is free for academic use only. <br>